Oxybutynin: Contraindications

 Oxybutynin chloride is contraindicated in patients with untreated narrow angle glaucoma, and in patients with untreated narrow anterior chamber angles—since anticholinergic drugs may aggravate these conditions.
 It is also contraindicated in partial or complete obstruction of the gastrointestinal tract, hiatal hernia, gastroesophageal reflux disease, paralytic ileus, intestinal atony of the elderly or debilitated patient, megacolon, toxic megacolon complicating ulcerative colitis, severe colitis, and myasthenia gravis.
 It is contraindicated in patients with obstructive uropathy and in patients with unstable cardiovascular status in acute hemorrhage.
 Oxybutynin chloride is contraindicated in patients who have demonstrated hypersensitivity to the product.

 Pharmacology

-Oxybutynin chloride exerts direct antispasmodic effect on smooth muscle and inhibits the muscarinic action of acetylcholine on smooth muscle.
-It exhibits one-fifth of the anticholinergic activity of atropine on the rabbit detrusor muscle, but four to ten times the antispasmodic activity.
-No blocking effects occur at skeletal neuromuscular junctions or autonomic ganglia (antinicotinic effects).

 Sources say the drug is absorbed within one hour and has an elimination half-life of 2 to 5 hours.
 There is a wide variation among individuals in the drug's concentration in blood.
 This, and its low concentration in urine, suggest that it is eliminated through the liver.

 Chemistry

 Oxybutynin contains one stereocenter.
 Commercial formulations are sold as the racemate.
 The (R)-enantiomer is a more potent anticholinergic than either the racemate or the (S)-enantiomer, which is essentially without anticholinergic activity at doses used in clinical practice.
 However, (R)-oxybutynin administered alone offers little or no clinical benefit above and beyond the racemic mixture.
 The other actions (calcium antagonism, local anesthesia) of oxybutynin are not stereospecific.
 (S)-Oxybutynin has not been clinically tested for its spasmolytic effects, but may be clinically useful for the same indications as the racemate, without the unpleasant anticholinergic side effects.